mishmanners/TalksandEvents/Talks/GamingATO23.md

 # All Things Open 2023 - git, GitHub, and gaming

-This is a talk I gave at [Copenhagen Developers' Festival 2023](https://cphdevfest.com/speakers/michelle-mannering).
+This is a talk I gave at [All Things Open 2023](https://2023.allthingsopen.org/sessions/git-github-and-gaming/).

 ![Speaker Card](https://github.com/mishmanners/TalksandEvents/assets/36594527/a8754c8e-40f3-473e-8858-e27a30a9f305)